Pursue early endotracheal intubation in patients with significant inhalation injuries.

 Burns can be clinically classified as first, second, or third degree.
 First-degree burns are limited to the superficial epidermis and heal within 7 days without any long-term sequelae (eg, sunburn).
 Second-degree burns are partial-thickness injuries that extend into the dermis.
 They are further subdivided into superficial and deep partial thickness injuries.
 Deep partial thickness burns result in destruction of the deeper dermal structures including the hair follicles and sweat and sebaceous glands, whereas these tissues are spared with superficial partial thickness injuries.
 Superficial partial thickness burns tend to heal within a period of 2–3 weeks with minimal long-term scarring, whereas their deep counterparts often necessitate skin grafting for definitive care.
 Third-degree burns extend deep into the subcutaneous tissues and represent full-thickness injuries of the skin.
 All dermal structures including the capillary networks and neuronal tissues are destroyed, leaving behind an avascular and insensate skin.
 Skin grafting is invariably required.

 From a physiologic standpoint, the skin functions to reduce evaporative water loss, in addition to creating a barrier to infection and controlling body temperature.
-Hypovolemic shock is common with severe burns as a result of a combination ...
+Hypovolemic shock is common with severe burns as a result of ...